BrokenSource/BrokenSource/Readme.md

 - No commentaries are criticizing your person, rather your *work*
 - **Stuff needs time and effort to be implemented**
 - Feel absolutely free to debate on choices and ideas for the projects
+- Do not be afraid to ask for help or guidance

 <br>